rsnyder/plant-humanities/pecan/README.md

 #### Native American Discovery and Use

-Native Americans were the first to come into contact with the pecan, which they named _pakan_,[^2] some 30,000–12,000 years ago.
-The pecan quickly became a popular foodstuff due to its abundance, resilience, and nutritious components, which included significant amounts of protein, fiber, and fat.[^3] Foraging pecans was easy: gatherers would simply wait for the nuts to fall or throw a stick at the tree to knock them down.[^4] Simple tools like rocks were used to crack open the shell.
+Native Americans were the first to come into contact with the pecan, which they named _pakan_, some 30,000–12,000 years ago.[^2] The pecan quickly became a popular foodstuff due to its abundance, resilience, and nutritious components, which included significant amounts of protein, fiber, and fat.[^3] Foraging pecans was easy: gatherers would simply wait for the nuts to fall or throw a stick at the tree to knock them down.[^4] Simple tools like rocks were used to crack open the shell.
 The nuts were also boiled and stored for later use as they lasted for long periods of time.
 The nut could be eaten in many different forms and various ways, including as a powder added to breads, meats, porridges, and even alcoholic beverages.
 <param ve-image
 	src="wc:Starr-110415-5164-Carya_illinoinensis-cracked_seeds_from_tree_at_MISC_HQ_Piiholo-Hawea_Pl_Olinda-Maui_(24455970883).jpg"
 	caption="Cracked pecan shells"